gvenonat/gvenonat/README.md

 * IBM Integration Toolkit
 * IBM mq manager

+I know the base architecture of the ESB, the main methods of refactoring and how to build the progect.

 I can program in C, C++, Java at the junior level:

 * UMG: programming user interfaces;